 Independent International Study

 In addition to the study abroad courses, students may also embark on an international study project of their own choosing for Honors credit.
 This option is for motivated students prepared to show initiative and invest a great deal of time and energy.
 Students must have a faculty adviser to do independent study.
-Be sure to read the following information and consult with an Honors adviser before pursuing this option!
+Be sure to consult with an Honors adviser before pursuing this option!

 The Bonderman Travel Fellowship